(888) 552-6760 SCHEDULE AN APPOINTMENT

 • Small and contained within the prostate

-Other treatment options would be considered if a patient’s PSA levels were to rapidly increase, he developed new symptoms, or his doctor found changes during a DRE.
+Other treatment options may be considered if a patient’s PSA levels rapidly increase, he develops new symptoms, or his doctor finds changes during a DRE.

 Watchful waiting